Gluten-Free Meatballs

 • Freezer Option: You can freeze leftover meatballs for up to 3 months.
 Flash freeze the cooked meatballs after they have cooled down to room temperature on a parchment lined baking sheet for an hour.
 Once frozen, transfer them to a freezer-safe container or bag for up to 3 months.

-• Reheat: Thaw frozen meatballs in the refrigerator overnight and then reheat in a saucepan or oven until warmed through.
-You can do the same with refrigerated meatballs.
-My favorite way to reheat leftovers is to add some marinara sauce to a saucepan and add a few meatballs.
-Cover with a lid and reheat on medium-low heat for 5-8 minutes until the meatballs are warmed through.
+• Reheat: Thaw frozen meatballs in the refrigerator overnight.
+My favorite way to reheat is to add marinara sauce to a saucepan, drop in the meatballs, cover with a lid, and warm over medium-low heat for 5-8 minutes.
+Works the same way for refrigerated leftovers.

 A bowl of spaghetti, gluten-free meatballs and marinara sauce with a fork.